Key facts for investors

-The information, views, opinions, and positions expressed by the author and/or presented in the article are those of the author or individual who made the statement and do not necessarily reflect the policies, views, opinions, and positions of Hancock and Whitney Bank.
-Hancock and Whitney Bank make no representations as to the accuracy, completeness, timeliness, suitability, or validity of any information presented.
+The information, views, opinions, and positions expressed by the author and/or presented in the article are those of the author or individual who made the statement and do not necessarily reflect the policies, views, opinions, and positions of Hancock Whitney Bank.
+Hancock Whitney Bank make no representations as to the accuracy, completeness, timeliness, suitability, or validity of any information presented.
 This information is general in nature and is provided for educational purposes only.
 Information provided and statements made should not be relied on or interpreted as accounting, financial planning, investment, legal, or tax advice.
-Hancock and Whitney Bank encourage you to consult a professional for advice applicable to your specific situation.
+Hancock Whitney Bank encourage you to consult a professional for advice applicable to your specific situation.

 |NO BANK GUARANTEE||NOT A DEPOSIT||MAY LOSE VALUE||NOT FDIC INSURED|